FranBarri/WalletForKids/client/README.md

 This package provides a set of metrics that measure the performance of a web page, such as load time and interactivity, and helps developers optimize their application's user experience.

-Como correr el proyecto: Mediante la utilización del comando NPM START sobre la carpeta CLIENT se debiera poder ejectutar el client.
+Como correr el proyecto: Mediante la utilización del comando NPM START sobre la carpeta CLIENT se debiera poder ejectutar el client y abrirse en el puerto local 3000.